nasa/cumulus-orca/tasks/db_deploy/API.md

 ```

 This task will create the ORCA roles, users, schema, and tables needed
-by the ORCA application as a fresh install.
+by the ORCA application as a fresh installation.

 **Arguments**:

-- `config` _Dict_ - Dictionary with database connection information
+- `config` - Dictionary with database connection information
-- `orca_buckets` - List[str]): List of ORCA buckets needed to create
+- `orca_buckets` - List of ORCA buckets needed to create
   partitioned tables for reporting.